integreat-io/integreat/README.md

 [auth definition](#service-authentication), if the service requires authentication.
 In cases where the service is authenticated by other means, e.g. by including username and password in the uri, set the `auth` property to `true` to signal that this is an authenticated service.
+For services accepting incoming actions, `auth` should be set to an object with
+`{ outgoing: <auth id | true>, incoming: <auth id | true>}`.

+**Note:** When connecting to a service for listening, the `outgoing` auth is used. `incoming` is only used for validating the actions being dispatched "back" from the service.

 In `options`, you may provide options for transporters and adapters.
 It is merged with the `options` object on the endpoint.
 See